sbaack/sbaack.github.io/content/pages/talks.md

 ### Selected conference presentations

+Baack, S. (October 2025). _Controlling robots: Generative AI and the evolving sensemaking of the web_.
+Presented at _20 Years into the Future: What is our vision of media, data, and society?_, University of Bremen

 Baack, S. & Odrozek, K. (October 2025). _What should open source AI aspire to be?_ Keynote for the _Deep Dive: Data Governance conference_, Open Source Initiative.
 [Recording and summary](https://opensource.org/ai/webinars/what-should-open-source-ai-aspire-to-be).

 Baack, S. (September 2025). _Driving European AI_.
 Panel of the _2025 European regional Artificial Intelligence for Information Accessibility (AI4IA) conference_, UNESCO.
 [Recording](https://www.youtube.com/watch?v=xmkczLmiOf0).